the-turing-way/the-turing-way/book/content/reproducible_environments/06/containers.md

 run containers,
 it also handles the distinction between the host and container file system differently.
-For instance by default singularity includes a few bind points in the container,
+For instance, by default singularity includes a few bind points in the container,
 namely:

-* `$HOME`
+- `$HOME`
-* `/sys:/sys`
+- `/sys:/sys`
-* `/proc:/proc`
+- `/proc:/proc`
-* `/tmp:/tmp`
+- `/tmp:/tmp`
-* `/var/tmp:/var/tmp`
+- `/var/tmp:/var/tmp`
-* `/etc/resolv.conf:/etc/resolv.conf`
+- `/etc/resolv.conf:/etc/resolv.conf`
-* `/etc/passwd:/etc/passwd`
+- `/etc/passwd:/etc/passwd`
-* `$PWD`
+- `$PWD`

-Especially `$PWD` comes in handy since it implies that all files in the working directory are visible within the container.
+Note, `$PWD` comes in handy since it implies that all files in the working directory are visible within the container.
-Binding $HOME by default, however, also implies that software using configuration files from `$HOME` might behave in an unexpected way since the image specific configuration files are overwritten with the current users settings in $HOME.
+Binding `$HOME` by default, however, also implies that software using configuration files from `$HOME` might behave in an unexpected way since the image specific configuration files are overwritten with the current users settings in `$HOME`.
 While this behaviour is handy in HPC scenarios, it is potentially dangerous for reproducible research.
 To avoid potential issues, any software installed in a singularity container should be pointed to a global, user-independent configuration files.